Locally induced Gaussian processes for large-scale simulation experiments: Foundations in GP approximation

 \subsection{Inducing points}

 A more direct approach to speedy GP approximation in the face of big $N$ is to impose a low-rank structure on covariance.
-The idea originated with local data subsets for splines, referred to as {\em centers} \citep[][Chapter 7]{Wahba1990} or {\em subset of regressors} \citep[][eq.
-25]{Poggio1990}.
-Later the concept was applied to GPs, which used likelihood approximations to select {\em basis functions} \citep{Smola2001}, {\em basis vectors} \citep{csato2002sparse} or {\em active sets} \citep{Seeger2003}. \citet{Snelson2006} coined the term {\em psuedo inputs} when proposing that these reference locations not be restricted to a subset of the data.
-First attempts at a unifying perspective for sparse approximate GPs were made by \citet{Quinonero2005} and \citet[][Chapter 8]{Rasmussen2005}, with the former referring to these latent reference variables as {\em inducing inputs}.
-Outside of the machine learning community, \citet{Banerjee2008} applied similar techniques to develop {\em predictive processes}.
+The idea originated with local data subsets for splines \citep{Wahba1990, Poggio1990}, and later was applied to GPs \citep{Smola2001, csato2002sparse, Seeger2003}. \cite{Snelson2006} proposed that these reference locations not be restricted to a subset of the data.
+First attempts at a unifying perspective for sparse approximate GPs were made by \cite{Quinonero2005} and \citet[][Chapter 8]{Rasmussen2005}, with the former referring to these latent reference variables as {\em inducing inputs}.
+Outside of the machine learning community, \cite{Banerjee2008} applied similar techniques to develop {\em predictive processes}.
 Here we adopt a big-tent inducing points nomenclature.